Normmatt/hwtests/README.md

-# ctru-test
+# citra-hwtests

-The beginnings of a homebrew test for Citra.
+The beginnings of a homebrew test suite for Citra.

 Press A to run, press B to close.